 It’s no surprise that this song made the list, It is a masterpiece, Perfectly written,

-I know what you’re thinking, Where is immortal technique’s dance with devil?
-Well, That’s a dope song and written very well, I love the content but i find it so unbelievable, I don’t see a chance of that ever happening.
-If i was immortal technique, I would have have probably changed the area the crime is committed and the way it was committed.
-I don’t see how he could have been there the entire time, Remember this is a movie, A lyrical, Not a visual one, But a movie nonetheless, We imagine every detail and we don’t believe it at all.
+I know what you’re thinking, Where is immortal technique’s dance withe devil?
+Well, That’s a dope song and written very well, I love the content but i find it so unbelievable.
+I don’t see a chance of that ever happening, If i were immortal technique I would have have probably changed the area the crime is committed in and the way it was committed, I don’t see how he could have been there the entire time, Remember this is a movie, A lyrical, Not a visual one, But a movie nonetheless, We imagine every detail and i find it to be so unbelievable.